 • Lets you test conservative, moderate, and stretch targets

-Use it as a planning tool, then compare the estimate against your real results over time.
+Use it to plan, then compare the estimate against your real results over time.

 Ready to check your numbers?